Legionella Risk Assessment Guide for Care Homes

 Most often, the care home manager or owner can also be the duty holder.
 However, care homes can also employ a third-party specialist to take on this role to regularly undertake risk assessments and help put in place any preventative measures.

-It is also important to note that a risk assessment must be viewed frequently and reviewed routinely by both the duty holder and other individuals tasked by the care home with this critical role.
+It is also important to note that a risk assessment must be reviewed routinely by both the duty holder and other individuals tasked by the care home with this critical role.

 Areas of Concern